andesyv/tangible-scalar-fields/README.md

 # 3D Printing and Haptic Rendering of Scalar Fields

-This is the code for my master project which is divided into two parts: one that creates a 3D printable model from a hexplot visualization of a 2D scalar field and one that uses a haptic force-feedback device to render a 2D scalar field.
+This is the code for my master project (which you can read [here](doc/tangible_scalar_fields.pdf)) which is divided into two parts: one that creates a 3D printable model from a hexplot visualization of a 2D scalar field and one that uses a haptic force-feedback device to render a 2D scalar field.
 Both parts are implemented in the same project which is an extension of the code for the *Honeycomb Plots* paper by Trautner et al. [[1]](#1).
 The different approaches have been implemented as different "views", which you can switch between using <kbd>Ctrl</kbd>+<kbd>←</kbd>/<kbd>→</kbd> or going to "*settings*" and then clicking the "*switch to ...*" button.

 ## Views
  - Honeycomb Plot 2D view - This is the view from the previous technique by Trautner et al. [[1]](#1) which takes a CSV file of bivariate scalar data (x and y values) as input and creates a Honeycomb plot